charlescol/schema-manager/README.md

 - `topic1/v1/data.proto` → `topic1.data.v1`
 - `topic1/v1/model.proto` → `topic1.model.v1`
 - `topic1/v2/data.proto` → `topic1.data.v2`

+**After the registration process, a `subjects.txt` file is generated in the root directory to keep track of the subjects registered in the schema registry.** This file can be used to generate constants during code generation process.

 #### Example of Optimal Registration Order (Based on Dependencies)